slateci/slate-catalog/stable/faucet/faucet/README.md

 https://docs.faucet.nz/en/latest/configuration.html

-Once you have a configuration prepared you can use the SLATE client to setup your faucet instance as a SLATE app.
+Once you have a configuration prepared you can use the SLATE client to set up your faucet instance as a SLATE app.

 First fetch the configuration file.